maliput/maliput_documentation/docs/overview.rst

 Intersections
 -------------

-`maliput` provides a register of intersections called `IntersectionBook` and it holds all the intersections located in the map.
+`maliput` provides a register of `Intersections` called `IntersectionBook` which holds all the `Intersections` in the map.
-This book is a convenience class that serves as single source of information to avoid users to query a large number of data structures.
+Each `Intersection` aggregates related entities by zone and applied rules and their states.

 Once obtained the intersection of interest information about the states of the traffic lights and the rules(i.e.: Right-Of-Way rules) can be queried.